 And it wasn’t only the British enamored with three speeds.
 Raleigh exported millions of bikes to the furthest reaches of the globe, and many of them made their way to American and Canadian shores.
 Often Raleigh would make a three speed for an American company and simply slap that company’s name on the bike.
 (The Huffy Sportsman is a good example.
 It was essentially a Raleigh Sports with a Huffy badge, made in England.)

-American companies did make their own three speed models, with dubious results.
+American companies did make their own three speed models, with various degrees of success.
 If you’re looking at old American built (vs. rebadged) three speeds, Schwinn was the best as they turned out bikes on par with Raleigh, although even heavier if they were an Electro-Forged model.
-(I know there’s some fillet brazed and lugged American-made Schwinn three speeds out there, but oh man, they are very rare.)
+(I know there’s some fillet brazed or lugged American-made Schwinn three speeds out there, but these are not common.)
 The Columbia Sports III with Sturmey hubs seem to be OK too.
-Other US makes and models should get the job done if they are in good shape, but I wouldn’t spend a lot on purchase and/or restoration.
+Other US makes and models should get the job done if they are in good shape, but if I was me, I wouldn’t spend a lot on either the purchase and/or restoration of one.

 I’ve ridden three speed bicycles around Portland for years and have found it perfectly sufficient for my day-to-day needs.
 The low gear does remarkably well on most hills.
 When I ride my 12 speed derailleured bike, I’m constantly shifting, trying to find the perfect gear.
-With my three speed, I mostly have it in middle gear, only switching to low when I encounter a hill and to high when I need to power along.
-If I was going to ride long distances or in really hilly terrain, my derailleur bike would be the appropriate tool for the job.
-But for around town, the three speed is ample and able.
+With my three speed, I mostly have it in middle or high gear, only switching to low when I encounter a hill.
+If I was going to go on a long bicycle tour in hilly terrain, my derailleur bike would be the appropriate tool for the job.
+For around town, the three speed is ample and able.
+And Portland is by no means a flat city.

 But three speeds are also good for longer rides!
 As long as the hills are not too steep, one can go quite far on one.
 In fact, during the middle part of the 20th Century many British folks would tour the countryside on laden three speeds.
 If they hit a hill too steep, they walked until they could pedal again.
 I’ve done rides up to 50 miles on a three speed.
 Distance is possible.
 These bikes are remarkable!